kfly8/p5-Function-Return/README.md

 ### name

-you can change `Return` to your own name:
+you can change the `:Return` attribute to your own name:

 ```perl
 use Function::Return name => 'MyReturn';